Qihao-He/Parallel-programming/PI/log.md

 $hello_fft.bin 8 [4[2]]
 /* if this would be right $hello_fft.bin log2_N jobs loops */
 $hello_fft.bin 8 4 2
+This is the correct input method, see 3/27/2017 notes.

 Find that lost connection of raspberrypi.
 Can not compile and run code temporarily.